-The probability of changes occurring in different years in the future was calculated using Markov Chain analysis, a technique for predictive change modeling that can model future changes based on past changes.
+The study used GeoHMS, an ArcGIS extension tool, to create the basin model and the HEC-HMS model to implement the actual hydrological modeling process.
+Software definition and stepwise processes analysis, a technique for predictive change modeling that can model future changes based on past changes.
 Based on the observed data between two past LULC and defined explanatory variables, the Markov Chain computes the probability that a pixel will change from one LULC type to another within a specified period (Eastman, 2016).